naveenneogi/general/Interview/src/com/workday/README.txt

 4. Sufficient tests have been incuded to support positive, negative cases.
 The system also supports a mini stress test of all the algorithms considered.

+5. Synchronization/Locking: I have deliberately left out synchronization/locking issues since one of the patterns I am designing for is for this system to be ready heavy while insertions happening infrequently.
+So, I do not want penalize the reads/queries by introducing synch/lock patterns.
+Of note, however, is that the skipList implementation of mapR is indeed ConcurrentSkipLists, but its usage here does not cause any locking/starvation since each thread has its own ConcurrentSkipLists and not shared across.

 The system implements the following algorithms and compares them under (mini) stress tests :